The psychological and emotional impact of dementia

 Understanding and supporting someone with dementia

-Some people may struggle to deal with these emotions and they may move between emotions as they adjust.
+Some people may struggle to deal with these emotions.
 They may feel afraid about the future, scared about moments of confusion and forgetfulness, and upset about the impact dementia has on those around them.

 Those around the person will also have their own emotional reactions to cope with.
-It is important that both the person with dementia and the people around them feel able to, and are encouraged to, express their feelings.
+It is important that both the person with dementia and those around them feel able to express their feelings.

 - Do not dismiss a person's worries – listen and show them that you are there for them.